nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimxrt1180/ecat_examples/servo_motor/example_board_readme.md

 - Teknic2311P Motor
 - RJ45 Network cable
 - Mini/micro USB cable
-- Personal Computer on which the TwinCat3 has been installed
+- Personal Computer on which the TwinCat3 has been installed(Windows 10 is recommended)

 Board settings
 ==============